 One of the most common personal injury actions relate to an individual losing their balance and subsequently suffering injuries from a fall.
 Generally, when a fall occurs you can’t help but ask yourself, did I trip on something?
 Did I slip on something?
 While the distinction between a trip and slip may seem nonsensical, the legal distinction is important for a successful personal injury action.
 This blog will explore the differences between a slip-and-fall and trip-and-fall case, and how to obtain a successful outcome

-In personal injuries cases, the courts in New Jersey do not allow the attorney to ask the jury to award a specific amount of money for pain and suffering or non-economic losses.
+In personal injury cases, the courts in New Jersey do not allow the attorney to ask the jury to award a specific amount of money for pain and suffering or non-economic losses.
 For example, an attorney cannot argue that my client should be entitled to 2 million dollars for her permanent back injury that required a fusion surgery and has limited her life in all ways.
 In some states the attorney can argue in that way and suggest a specific number.

 One of the more difficult issues that can evolve during a personal injury case is the assertion of liens by a healthcare insurance carrier and provider, Medicaid and Medicare, and workers’ compensation insurance carrier, or for past due child support obligations.
 In short, liens are a property interest held by a third-party against the financial recovery awarded for personal injury settlement or final judgment obtained.
 In other words, a Plaintiff may be required to pay a portion of their settlement proceeds to a third-party for a related lien.